xkyleann/Java_Projects/README.md

 Description: This project demonstrates my ability to using **_private fields, sorting and storing books_**.
 It showcases my skills in implementing orders and sorting.

+### Project 3: [Image Processing | Magpies]

+Description: The Image Processing project in Java focuses on detecting and removing specific patterns (referred to as "magpies") from an input image.
+It provides functionalities to load an image, convert it into a binary array, search for magpies using a reference image, and generate a clear image with the magpies removed.

 ## Code Samples

 In addition to the projects, this repository also includes a collection of Java code samples that showcase my coding style, problem-solving skills, and familiarity with Java best practices.
 These samples cover various topics, such as: